mauvaisetroupe/architech/content/en/ea-design-it/metamodel/_index.md

 This application is tool to model application architecture building diagrams to document applications and interactions between applications (data flows).

 EADesignIt helps architects to document their assets, including:

-- Applications,
-- Application Components,
+- Application and Application Component
-- Interfaces,
+- Landscape
-- Functional Flows,
+- Functional Flow
-- Data Flows,
-- and Applications Capabilities.
+- and Interface

+> NOTE : Let's start by defining the terms [Application and Application Component](./metamodel-application) in the context of software development: